 It is in this context of shifting influences that Somnath receives the results of his examination.
 Disappointingly, it’s only a pass.
 His father wants to file a complaint, or see somebody about it at University. ?)… Somnath hasn’t had the grades he expected at his university exams, so he can’t get the easy job they would have guaranteed him.
 Neither will his girl-friend have permission to marry him.
 What happened is that the teacher who was supposed to correct his paper had bad glasses!
 He gave him an average grade as a result of not being able to see the handwriting.
 Is this absurd bad luck?
 Or is there some hidden justice behind it?
 Ray doesn’t tell us.
 Perhaps in his exploration of the impact of moral choices he wants to tilt the scales slightly, and add a dose of misfortune?
 Is he suggesting that morality is easier to come by when you are given all the advantages?
 Anyway, Somnath won’t be spared the difficulties of moving out and fend for his own.
 The University result stands.

 In his home, on top of the retired old-fashioned father, lives Somnath’s brother Bhombol (Dipankar Dey), and his wife Kamala (Lily Chakravarty), who tries to smooth the ups and downs of her brother in law’s life.
 She’s present when Somnath learns of his sweetheart’s announcement of marriage to somebody else than him, and she tries to offer him support.
 “Let me do my own worrying”, he retorts.
 And then comes a moment of insight into Ray’s cinematographic talent.
 Kamala suggests that perhaps Somnath’s sweetheart was forced to marry this other person: this would make their separation less painful.
-Somnath pauses, looks at her sister in law, and says she too had cried at her wedding: could it be that she hadn’t chosen her brother out of love, and that she had to relinquish somebody else?
+Somnath pauses, looks at his sister in law, and says she too had cried at her wedding: could it be that she hadn’t chosen his brother out of love, and that she had to relinquish somebody else?
 Kamala frowns and says all girls cry on their wedding-day.
 Why this little exchange?
 It does tie in with the movie’s main theme of compromising one’s desires and hopes to the complex realities of life, but this type of compromise isn’t morally wrong.
 It serves as an element of judgment as to what moral compromise really means.
 I think we should also see the episode as Ray exploring the depth of human relationships, their singular and multi-tiered reality.
 When people meet and interact, a quick observation hides the many levels of implications where the persons are present to the interaction, but such little scenes lift the veil a bit more and make us wonder about the adventure that human life is, with its mysteries and secrets.

 This Bishu is a wonderful invention of characterization.
 Moustache, glasses, round eyes, he’s like a genial clown; you want to see which prank he’s going to do next.
 He looks like what Somnath might look like twenty years hence.
 No wonder they click immediately.
 But he’s the respectable entrance to the moral downward slope which we are going to witness.
 Somebody somewhere calls him Mephistopheles, and indeed he’s like the Devil, so sophisticated and well-mannered; although he deals in business and doesn’t hide its dangers, he seems to have retained a certain moral standard and will go out of his way to help a young aspiring middleman disinterestedly.
 Somnath, mesmerized, steps right into the trap:

 BTW, the idea of a middleman is in itself quite telling: being in the middle is being where the compromise is easiest, where the indecision between good and bad is maximum.
 The middle is also the center, the most powerful place, but also it’s in between, and leaves little freedom, it’s like a prison.
 Later in the film, the Hindi/Bengali word is used, dalaal, meaning a broker, and by extension a pimp.
-The tragic thing is that Somnath will be trapped into becoming such a procurer, and Ray’s message is clear: dishonesty is like selling your soul away, as if it was an object to be consumed, and losing your soul and with it, the name it was called, choosing another name than the one your parents gave you and becoming another, darker person.
+The tragic thing is that Somnath will be trapped into becoming such a procurer, and Ray’s message is clear: dishonesty is like selling your soul away, as if it was an object to be consumed, and losing your soul, and with it, the name you were called, choosing another name than the one your parents gave you and becoming another, darker person.
 Having said this, mind you, I have to add that Satyajit Ray’s film isn’t a moral condemnation.
 Like all good moralists, Ray explores and explains the human situations in which moral choices are made, and introduces us to the complexity of intentions and decisions: nobody is irredeemably good or evil, and in his cinema there are no standard stereotypes.

 So anyway with the help of his “launching-pad” (as Bishu calls himself), we now see the young hero move around a busy Calcutta buying goods, being driven nonchalantly with his stuff on the backseat, then selling it to crafty managers he’s trying to out-fox, and it works… He brags about his success to his friend Sukumar, when he comes to see him one day.
 Here Ray dons his socialist cap and shows us the difficulties of a lower-middle class family, their cramped premises, the father struggling with an underpaid job, the five children, some of which are sick, and Sukumar’s sister, Kauna, who’s supposedly working in show business (we hear Sukumar speak of rehearsals and money for makeup).
 She seems tired and spent, and he even has to ask Kauna to shut her window while changing – it attracts all the boys of the neighborhood:

 An important scene, as you know if you’ve seen the film: Somnath witnesses the virtuous brother, but doesn’t comment.
 As yet he’s just surfing on the blank innocence which his education has guaranteed him and the attention which his flashy job secures him.
 For him, in spite of what he half-understands of the materialistic world he’s entering, it’s like a fun game.
-He’s got all the time in the world, he getting some help from “friends” who make him earn the money which indicates he’s moving on in life: what more would you need?
+He’s got all the time in the world, he's getting some help from “friends” who make him earn the money which indicates he’s moving on in life: what more would you need?
 What’s interesting is how Ray makes us witness how Innocence works.
 Innocence is like an armor: it’s made of solid material which can resist many attacks from evil forces.
-But at this stage, it’s blind: it doesn’t see the signs of hypocrisy, corruption and vice.
+But, at this stage, it’s blind: it doesn’t see the signs of hypocrisy, corruption and vice.
 One such sign is when Somnath is driven to town with one of his clients, and owing to the bumpy road (a clear metaphor) the glove compartment regularly falls open to reveal a racy book-cover.
 “I’m sorry if this bothers you” he’s told.
 “Not at all”, he answers candidly, and symbolically presses his fingers against the compartment to stop it from opening.
 Another sign is the name of the chemical he’s dealing with as per a contract with a textile mill: optical whitener!
 Doubly significant, because you can understand the name as applying to industrialists involved in shady transactions who need to artificially clean up their mess, but also because it might refer to Somnath’s murky eyesight (shown by his thick glasses) when entering into this dubious world: he would need some whitener to make things stand out as they really are!
 In this world of backdoor dealings and artificial respectability, everybody needs the stuff:

 If Bishu was the Devil’s civilized face, Mitter is his practical one’s.
 Do you know Attila, the legendary cruel leader of the Barbaric Huns?
 According to the saying, where he passed, grass never grew again: